avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-04-28-12-write-lambda.md

 ```
 If you remember during creation of the Alexa Skill, we saw three required intents - *CancelIntent*, *HelpIntent* and *StopIntent*.
 We also added our own intents *LEDControlIntent* and *SwitchCheckIntent*.
 Here, we handle them using the intent name.
 The ones we want to focus on are the **LEDControlIntent** and **SwitchCheckIntent**.
-Let�s first consider the **LEDControlIntent**.
+Let's first consider the **LEDControlIntent**.
 First we read the values of the color and state and then invoke the function `handleIntentRequest` which code is listed below:
 ```javascript
 function handleLEDIntentRequest(callback, color, state) {
     var cardTitle = 'Control';